 Seniors’ auto insurance rates are affected by a variety of factors, such as driving history, claims history and overall health.
 Finding cheap car insurance for seniors in South Dakota just requires shopping a variety of quotes to find what fits your driving habits best.

 The truth is that teen drivers simply lack the experience to be good drivers, which makes them a higher risk to insure.
-According to the Department of Public Safety, drivers under 19 years old account for 16% of drivers involved in crashes in South Dakota.
 Since parents are typically the ones covering these costs, it’s worth it to talk to your child about safe driving habits.
 In the meantime, the above table provides a look at the possible rate increases you can expect when you add a teen driver to your policy.

 Insurance Rate Information for Military Drivers and Veterans